 Function Controls whether Java objects are interpreted as strings (for display) or as binary (for loading and unloading).

-Allowed values varchar, binary

-Default Varchar

-Description When set to varchar, Interactive SQL converts all data fetched from the database to strings.
-The database server calls the toString() method on Java columns to provide formatted output for the Results tab in the Results oane.

-When set to binary, Interactive SQL does no data conversion.
+Allowed values varchar, binary Default Varchar Description When set to varchar , Interactive SQL converts all data fetched from t database to strings.
+The database server calls the toString() method Java columns to provide formatted output for the Results tab in the Re pane.
+When set to binary , Interactive SQL does no data conversion.